Flotta: Flora and fauna

 Flotta has a seal colony at Stanger Head, at the south-east corner of the island.
 The Royal Navy planted 1000 spruce trees during the Second World War, which are situated between Sutherland Pier and the oil terminal, in the vicinity of the Naval Cinema.
 About 10% of the spruce trees survive.
 The oil company has also planted 40,000 trees and shrubs.
 Much of the western side of the island is heath, as is the Golta Peninsula to the north-east of the island.

 Community

-The island has a usually resident population of 80 people in 48 households.
+The island had a usually resident population of 77 in 2022.
 The main centre of population is in the settlement of Whome.
 The community primary school is mothballed due to there being no children of that age left on the island.

 Healthcare services are provided by the Stromness Surgery, with a nurse practitioner based on Flotta.
 Flotta Fire Station, which is situated next to the school, formally closed on 25 October 2012.
 The service provided by the fire station was transferred to the Scottish Fire and Rescue Service on 1 April 2013.

 The 2.3MW wind turbine, which was installed in 2010, will provide the community with a cash contribution of £100,000 over the lifetime of the turbine.